 In August 2009, the Authority purchased the former Circuit City building located at 110 South Independence Blvd for \$5,033,213.
 In September 2011, the Authority leased the building to Kline Imports Chesapeake.
-The initial lease term is for 5 years, expiring September 30, 2016, and includes up to five (5) additional one-year terms.
+The initial lease term is for 5 years and expired September 15, 2016.
+The lease was extended through May 31, 2017.
+The Authority exercised the thirty-day extension.